 Schmincke makes oil paint water mixable: Schmincke have created a medium that can turn your regular oil paints into water mixable oils.

-Can you mix regular oil and water mixable oil?
+Can you mix regular oil and water mixable oil paint?

 The two types of paint are intermixable.
 You can paint with both oil and water mixable oil in different layers on the same painting.
 The two will also mix together.